 With a few changes to this entrance layout we can see some other interesting possibilities.

 In this foyer design I've shown how things might look if there was a garage at the side of the home or an entrance leading in from the side of the house without a garage.
 The mudroom does double duty from both the front and rear entrances.

 When you're thinking about your foyer design or entrance design the first thing to do is think about the activities that go on when you enter your home and figure out what space, furniture and storage you need to make everything flow smoothly.
 Let's run over some of those now...

 OK - so maybe the door isn't always at the back of the house but you know what I mean.
-Some homes have a 'front door' which is used for guests and maybe the post man, and then the rear entry that all the householders use on a daily basis.
+Some homes have a 'front door' which is used for guests and maybe the mail man, and then there's the rear entry that all the householders use on a daily basis.

 If you have more than one entry what activities will take place in each entry space?